c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

         * [hesther/reactiondatabase](https://github.com/hesther/reactiondatabase)
   * Depending on the database source, this will likely involve:
     1. **Parsing** pre-existing SMILES strings.
-    2. **Converting data formats to SMILES strings**parsing pre-existing SMILES strings for extraction.
+    2. **Converting non-SMILES molecular representations to SMILES strings**.
   * These SMILES strings will then need to be **processed into a format compatible with the model's training regimen**.

 ### 5.6.2 Layer-wise Learning Rate Decay